 A Guide Book

-Although backpackers don’t have a lot of space for books, I still love to take a real guide book with me for inspiration on routes and things to see and do on my travels.
+Although backpackers don’t have a lot of space for books, I still love to take a real guidebook such as Lonely Planet with me for inspiration on routes and things to see and do on my travels.
 For my South America trip, the Lonely Planet Guide to South America was essential, and I carried that thing with me everywhere!
 You can also find equivalent books for destinations all over the world.

 Journal